-As part of its economic response to COVID-19, the Australian Government is providing free or low-fee training courses across the nation through its $1 billion JobTrainer Fund.
+As part of its economic response to COVID-19, the Australian Government is providing free or low-fee training courses across the nation through its JobTrainer Fund.

 On this page:

-JobTrainer funding is available for accredited diplomas, certificates or short courses, based on a list agreed between the National Skills Commission and the state and territory governments.
-State and territory governments are responsible for determining which qualifications and short courses to prioritise from the agreed list, with focus on training in areas of anticipated employment growth.
+JobTrainer funding is available for full qualifications and short courses, based on a list agreed between the National Skills Commission and state and territory governments.
+State and territory governments are responsible for determining which qualifications and short courses to prioritise from the agreed list, focusing on training in areas of anticipated employment growth.

 Free or low-fee courses